jupancs/MailSync/README.md

 Download [NFD](https://play.google.com/store/apps/details?id=net.named_data.nfd) Android version Google Play store and run it in the background.

 ### Testing Steps:

-  1. Run NFD on Android;
+**Configuration:**

-  2. Run MailSync on Android;
+  1. On Android, configure Gmail client's incoming server to listen to MailSync:
-    * Change the default account and password to yours and sign in;
+    1. Create a brand new email account (performance issue if you use the account containing tons of emails)
-    * Click the "Clear All" button;
+    2. Add the account to Gmail client.
+Click "Other" to add account, manually configure the incoming server to listen to "127.0.0.1", port "3143", security "None".
+Outgoing server should be "smpt.gmail.com".
-    * Click the "Run" button;
+  2. On laptop, configure the thunderbird incoming server the same way.

-  3. Go back to NFD to check if there is a "mailSync" route created;
+**Actual Testing**

-  4. Use another email account to send a email to your test account;
+For now, everytime before sending new emails to Android and then to synchronizing emails between Android and laptop, make sure Android's Gmail and laptop's thunderbird has exactly same emails.
+On Android click "Run" button on MailSync and go gack to Gmail client, scroll down to make sure you have the most recent emails, then click "Clear ALL".
+On laptop, run the mailsync script, then go to thunderbird and click "Get Message" to get the latest emails, shut down the mailsync by "Command + C".
+Now Android and laptop should have same emails.

-  5. Go back to MailSync, scroll down the screen to load the new email
+1. Run NFD on Android.
-  6. Wait for a while to let the app processing email data
+2. Run MailSynn and click "Run" button.
-  7. Cut off the Internet and turn on the hotspot (without data usage)
+3. Send a new email (not too large) to your testing account and wait for a while (since there is no notification for completing processing, wait a bit longer say 1 min)
-  8. Connect your laptop to the hotspot you just set up
+4. Turn the Android hotspot on, cut off the data connection.
-  9. Run Thunderbird
+5. Connect your laptop to the Android hotspot.
-  9. Run MailSync on your laptop, it will fetch emails from Android device automatically
+6. Run mailsync script, it will automatically fetching emails from Android after starting up.
+Wait for a while untill no more stuff coming onto the console.
-  10. After the synchronizaiton is done, go to Thunderbird and click the "Get Message" button on top-left corner;
+7. Click the "Get Message" button on thunderbird.
-  11. You should get the email.
+8. You should get the email from your phone.

 ## Developement